Norway is incomparably blessed with raw, natural beauty, making for holiday experiences that you will never forget

 The terrain is accordingly demanding, however, and it is a good idea to team up with some locals when going out into the Norwegian wilderness.

-The adventure and tourism companies Basecamp Explorer and Svalbard Wildlife Expeditions have specialized in creating the perfect setting for those visiting Svalbard for a holiday in the wild nature.
+The adventure and tourism company Basecamp Explorer have specialized in creating the perfect setting for those visiting Svalbard for a holiday in the wild nature.

 They arrange everything from week-long expeditions with dog sleds in the snowy landscape to day trips on snow scooters.
 You can also tag along on a boat trip in the polar sea, ski- or hiking trips or go out and explore the place in a kayak, encountering large icebergs and curious seals on the way.